Here’s how you can help us make a difference for separating families all around the UK!

-It’s very exciting to see so many of our articles and our workshop materials compiled in one publication.
+It’s exciting to see so many of our workshop materials and articles compiled into one publication.
 We think you’ll find this handy A5 size booklet a really useful resource for all separating/divorcing parents.

-We’re asking family law firms, mediation services and any other community organisations to help support us by ordering copies to pass on to parents so they can benefit from our practical, child-focused, collaborative guidance.
+We’re asking family law firms, mediation services and any other community organisations to help support us by ordering copies of the guidebook to pass on to your clients so parents can benefit from our practical, child-focused, collaborative guidance.

 A donation of £6 per copy is all we ask and you can purchase your copies (min.
 10) by emailing email@example.com or calling 07789497275.

-All contributions from the sale of this booklet help us deliver support & training to parents experiencing financial hardship and future print costs to keep raising awareness.
+* All contributions from the sale of this booklet help us to deliver support & training to parents experiencing financial hardship and future print costs to keep raising awareness.

 The Family ‘Solar System’: Emotional Impact of Separation on Children